Can Acupuncture Alleviate Arthritic Pain?

 Can Other Conditions Be Treated by Acupuncture?

 Absolutely!
-The World Health Organization lists over forty diseases that respond to acupuncture, including hypertension, digestive disorders, tinnitus, chronic fatigue, pre-menstrual syndrome, stress disorders and depression (see WHO chart).
-Feel free to call us at the Clinic to see if your condition can be treated by acupuncture.
+The World Health Organization lists over forty diseases that respond to acupuncture, including hypertension, digestive disorders, tinnitus, chronic fatigue, pre-menstrual syndrome, stress disorders and depression.